 To determine the location of the “safe zone”, reference marks are made along the radial head and neck, to mark the midpoint of the visible bone surface.
 Three such marks are made with the forearm in neutral rotation, full pronation, and full supination as shown in the illustration.

 The posterior limit of the safe zone lies halfway between the reference marks made with the forearm in neutral rotation and full pronation.
-The anterior limit lies nearly two thirds of the distance between the neutral mark and the mark made in full supination.
+The anterior limit lays nearly two thirds of the distance between the neutral mark and the mark made in full supination.

 3 Choice of implant topenlarge

-As the radial head is a small fragment, a mini fragment 1.5 or 2.0 T-plate, or a locking proximal radius plate is used to allow purchase of two or three screws in the proximal fragment.
+As the radial head is a small fragment, a 1.5 or 2.0 T-plate, or a locking proximal radius plate is used to allow purchase of two or three screws in the proximal fragment.